I2-Framework/i2-message/README.md

 # I2 Framework MessageBus Module
-Java POJO messaging and event bus module
+Java POJO messaging and event bus module.
+This module is completely standalone but is part of the greater *I2 Framework*.

 ## Dependencies
 * None